j0sedavi/j0sedavi/README.md

 <br />

 ## About me
-- 👦 I am 15 years old.
+- 👦 I am 16 years old.
-- 💻 Full-Stack Web Developer.
+- 💻 Web Developer.
 - 🌍 Passionate about creating web applications and exploring new technologies.
 - 📚 Learning and growing every day in the world of programming.